LostArtefacts/TRX/README.md

     getting new rendering improvements and texture fixes.
 But great stuff takes time.

+    Players can reproduce the PlayStation releases' wobbly geometry with the optional vertex snapping setting.
+When integer upscaling is enabled, Vertex Snap At Upscale Resolution makes its snapping grid follow the internal scene resolution instead of the original 320×240 grid.

 3. **Can I play this on Mac, Linux, Android...?**

     Currently supported platforms include Windows, Linux and macOS.